 Noreen M. Houck, PhD, RN, CNE

-Ms. Houck has served in a variety of administrative, academic, and clinical positions.
-She is a clinical nurse specialist in perinatal nursing and has been an advance practice nurse and educator for 25 years, providing clinical and academic leadership as well as professional consultation in educational administration, accreditation, and curriculum development.
+Dr. Houck has served in a variety of administrative, academic, and clinical positions.
+She is a clinical nurse specialist in perinatal nursing and has been an advance practice nurse providing clinical and academic leadership as well as professional consultation in educational administration, accreditation, and curriculum development.

-Ms. Houck’s is an active member of several professional organizations.
+Dr. Houck’s is an active member of several professional organizations.
 Her community service activities include serving as the external member of CVPH Medical Center’s LEAD program for nursing leadership, excellence, and recognition.
-Ms. Houck is the president of the Plattsburgh’s chapter of Sigma Theta Tau International Honor Society of Nursing, and past vice president and board member of the local district state nurses association.
+Dr. Houck is the past president of the Plattsburgh’s chapter of Sigma Theta Tau International Honor Society of Nursing, and past vice president and board member of the local district state nurses association.

 - M.S., Syracuse University, Perinatal Clinical Nurse Specialist,